Costa Rica Wildlife: Where to See These 19 Amazing Animals in the Wild

 Squirrel monkeys, or Mono Titi, are the smallest monkey in all of Costa Rica and can be found chittering and shrieking high up in the canopy above your head.

-WHERE: You'll find plenty of them in and around Manuel Antonio on the country's Pacific coast, where the town's slogan is "Still More Monkeys Than People".
+WHERE to See Them?
+You'll find plenty of them in and around Manuel Antonio on the country's Pacific coast, where the town's slogan is "Still More Monkeys Than People".
 The small, narrow wooden "walkways" over main roads encourage the Mono Titis to cross there rather than on power lines to avoid being electrocuted.

 11. Two Toed Sloth